NUT-00: Notation, Utilization, and Terminology¶

 }

-Here, detail is the error message, and code is the error code.
+is the error code.
 Error codes are to be defined in the documents concerning the use of a certain API endpoint.

-0.3 - Methods
+0.3 - Methods¶

-Serialization of tokens
+Serialization of tokens¶

-Tokens can be serialized to send them between users Alice and Carol.
+.
 Serialized tokens have a Cashu token prefix, a versioning flag, and the token.
 Optionally, a URI prefix for making tokens clickable on the web.

 We use the following format for token serialization: